Open-C/default-token-list/README.md

-# Ubeswap Token List
+# Centro Token List

-Official token list of [Ubeswap](https://ubeswap.org).
+Official token list of [Centro](https://centro.finance).

 ## Contributing

-To add a token to Ubeswap:
+To add a token to Centro:

 1. Install dependencies via `yarn install`.
 Note: you must be on Node.js 14.x or later to do this.
 2. Add your token's logo to `assets/`